-What is an IoT module?
+What is an

 An IoT module is a small electronic device embedded in objects, machines and things that connect to wireless networks and sends and receives data.
-Sometimes referred to as a "radio chip", the IoT module contains the same technology and data circuits found in mobile phones but without features like a display or keypad.
-Another key differentiator of IoT modules is that they provide
+Sometimes referred to as a "radio chip" or "IoT chip", the IoT module contains the same technology and data circuits found in mobile phones but without features like a display or keypad.

 They are engineered for extreme durability and longevity and need to operate continuously for a decade or more to justify the business case and cost of the technology.

-Unlike consumer devices that are typically carried by the end user and used in controlled environments, IoT devices are often deployed in extreme environments and far flung locations like shipping containers or under seawater in harbour management solutions.
+Unlike consumer devices that are typically carried by the end-user and used in controlled environments, IoT devices are often deployed in extreme environments and far-flung locations like shipping containers or under seawater in harbour management solutions.

 Is there one wireless technology that is better for IoT applications?
-It all depends on application needs.

 Design an IoT solution from scratch or connect with a pre-made solution?

 For instance, large-scale projects connecting tens of thousands of global endpoints are markedly different than those connecting only hundreds of devices.
-Large projects with complex infrastructures typically require bespoke connectivity solutions that meet specific needs and integrate IoT modules.
-However, smaller scale projects can leverage pre-designed and pre-certified
+Thee large projects with complex infrastructures typically require bespoke connectivity solutions that meet specific needs and integrate IoT modules.

 Either way, the next consideration is determining the best wireless technology to meet your business goals.

 Which wireless technology standard is best?

-Selecting the IoT device with the best features, bandwidth and price point for each use case is an important step toward achieving business and revenue goals.
+Selecting the IoT device with the best features, bandwidth and price point for each use case is an essential step toward achieving business and revenue goals.
 The choices can seem daunting at first, but experienced OEMs and developers can help weed through connectivity considerations to find the best match for each use case.